Best Student Bank Accounts 2021

 You can open your student account as soon as you receive an offer letter from UCAS, either conditional or unconditional – you don’t have to wait until you’ve started term at university.

-When choosing your student bank account, it’s best to focus on what is being offered.
+When choosing your student bank account, it’s best to focus on what is being offered and make sure you always read the small print.

 The most important factor to consider is which bank will give you the biggest and longest 0% overdraft facility.